outdoorsy/interview-challenge-android/README.md

 Thanks for applying for an Android developer role at Outdoorsy.
 We've put together this code challenge.
 It should take around two hours to complete.

 ## Functionality
 This task is to develop a single-page app that provides the ability to search Outdoorsy listings by keyword.
 Users will be able to type keywords in a text field.
-Typing in the text field will search for relevant results and display them for the user.
-Listings should display an image of the vehicle and the vehicle’s name.
+Typing in the text field will cause search results to appear automatically.
+The search results should display an image of the vehicle and the vehicle’s name.
+The keyboard should hide when the user starts to scroll.

 ### What the app should look like
 See https://github.com/outdoorsy/interview-challenge-android/blob/main/Challenge-Design.png